 * I used the New Mexican Chili Powder Blend from World Spice Merchants.
 It rocks.
-If you can’t get this, do your best finding a replacement.
+If you can’t get this, do your best to find a replacement.
 Look for a brand that mixes peppers and cumin.
 Or if you are skilled in the spice arts, you can always make your own custom blend.

 Now for the toppings.
-Add cheese, sour cream, salsa or guacamole to the finished meatloaf.
+Add cheese, sour cream, salsa, or guacamole to the finished meatloaf.
 Or eat it plain.
 Both ways are extremely tasty.

 Preparation time: 20 minute(s)